Junnanella/Packed/docs/apis.md

 ```

 Creating a new origin country/ destination country will query a currency exchange rate API
 and will return the current days exchange rate from USD(example origin country) to the created destinations country's currency.
-The amount to convert will be hardcoded as 1 so currency rate will only be returned for 1 USD (example origin country)
+The amount to convert will be defaulted to 1 so currency rate will only be returned for 1 USD (example origin country)

 - **Method**: `GET`
 - **Path**: /api/flights